 A rider to homeowners insurance can be a good option for a one-person business with limited risk exposure, minimal equipment and no visitors.
 It covers some protection for equipment and offers liability coverage in the case of a third-party injury in the home.

-Read your home or rental insurance policy to see what it covers and talk with your provider about what kinds of coverage would suit your home business best.
+Read your home or rental insurance policy to see what it covers and talk with your provider about what kinds of coverage would suit your at home business best.

 For more comprehensive information, including industry-specific coverage, visit our Business Insurance page.